Robert B. Choate Jr.: Life

 In September 1970, Choate became famous when he testified before the Committee on Nutrition and Human Needs on the nutritional content (specifically, vitamins, dietary minerals, and protein) of the 60 bestselling brands of dry breakfast cereal in the United States.
 Choate told the Committee, that, on a scale from 0 to 900, with 900 being the best, 40 of the cereals ranked below 100 and were therefore "empty calories" which "fatten but do little to prevent malnutrition."
-Only three products -- Kellogg Company's Product 19 and General Mills' Kaboom and Total—scored as high as 700.
-Choate's testimony received much publicity nationally (with a headline in Time asking, "Breakfast of Chumps?"), sparking a public relations war between Choate and the various cereal companies.
-Although the companies heatedly denied Choate's charges, public opinion eventually sided with him, and the companies decided to voluntarily add nutrition facts labels to their products' boxes, so that consumers could judge their nutritional value for themselves.
+Only three products—Kellogg Company's Product 19 and General Mills' Kaboom and Total—scored higher than 700.
+Choate's testimony received publicity nationally (with a headline in Time, "Breakfast of Chumps?"), sparking a public relations war between Choate and the various cereal companies.
+The companies denied Choate's charges, but the public eventually sided with him, and the companies decided to voluntarily add nutrition facts labels to their products' boxes.

 In later years, Choate continued his education, receiving a master's degree in education from Harvard University, before relocating to California, where he started Operation Civic Serve, a non-profit organization dedicated to promoting volunteering amongst college students.
 On May 3, 2009, he died of natural causes in a retirement community in Lemon Grove, California.
 He was survived by four children from two of his three marriages, each of which ended in divorce, and three grandchildren.